 Most of us don’t tend to go to sleep one day with luscious lips only to wake up to peeling lips the next day.
-Dry chapped lips usually develop in the following stages1 :
+Dry chapped lips usually develop in the following stages:1

-1. Lower lip becomes sore
+- Lower lip becomes sore.

 This cycle can continue sporadically or even become a regular thing if you don’t treat the problem that is causing it.

 Bouts of dry lips can be uncomfortable enough, but chronic dry lips (you have dry lips more often than not) can cause a lot of embarrassment and cause problems in day-to-day life.

 - Chapped lips tend to happen in phases

 - They usually start with your lips feeling sore and lead to full-blown dryness